Upper Merion Area High School: Sports

-UM's varsity track and field relay team placed 6th in the state of Pennsylvania in the 4 × 800 meter relay at Shippensburg University.
-At 7:55.30, it broke a 26-year-old school record.
-The winning team consisted of leadoff leg, Mike Brothers, 2nd leg, Jon Gries, 3rd leg, Matthew Cunningham, and anchor, Ronak Patel.
+UM's varsity track and field relay team placed sixth in the state of Pennsylvania in the 4 × 800 meter relay at Shippensburg University.
+At 7:55.30, it broke a 26-year school record.

 Upper Merion Area High School's varsity track and field relay team was crowned Suburban One-American Champions in the 4 × 400 meter relay in the 2005 Spring season, at 3.25.82.
-The winning relay team consisted of leadoff leg, Nicholas Tsipras, 2nd leg, Matthew Cunningham, 3rd leg, Ronak Patel, and anchor, Sean Donovan.

-Upper Merion Area High School's varsity baseball team was crowned PIAA District I Champions in their 2008-2009 season.
+Upper Merion Area High School's varsity baseball team was crowned PIAA District I Champions in their 2008–2009 season.

 Upper Merion Area High School's varsity boys lacrosse team was crowned Suburban One-American Champions in their 2010 season.

-The varsity girls volleyball team was crowned PIAA District I Champions in the 2010-2011 season.
+The varsity girls volleyball team was crowned PIAA District I Champions in the 2010–2011 season.
 They went on to compete in the PIAA State Championship where they finished as the 2nd best volleyball team in Pennsylvania.

 The varsity volleyball team was also crowned PIAA District 1 Champions in the 2013 and 2014 season.
-They lost in the quarterfinals of the PIAA State Championship 2013 and lost in the first round in 2014.
+They lost in the quarterfinals of the PIAA State Championship in 2013 and lost in the first round in 2014.
 Adding to a total of six District 1 Championships for the volleyball team.

-Upper Merion Lady Vikings were crowned Surburban One League Champions in Softball during the 2013, 2014, 2015, and 2016 seasons.

 Echoes in the Darkness

-In 1987, the school was the setting for Echoes in the Darkness, a Joseph Wambaugh book detailing the murder of a teacher and her two children for insurance money, allegedly by both the head of the English department William Bradfield and the former principal Jay C. Smith.
+In 1987, the school was the setting for Echoes in the Darkness, a Joseph Wambaugh book detailing the murder of a teacher and her two children for insurance money, allegedly by both the head of the English department, William Bradfield, and former principal Jay C. Smith.
 This was later converted into a made-for-TV movie starring Stockard Channing, Peter Coyote, and Robert Loggia.

-This book and movie were interpretations of the "Mainline Murders", with multiple of the teachers portrayed in the movie teaching within the English and Spanish departments into the 2000s at Upper Merion Area High School.
+This book and movie were interpretations of the "Mainline Murders," with multiple teachers portrayed in the movie teaching English and Spanish into the 2000s at Upper Merion Area High School.
 Smith was originally convicted, but had his conviction overturned.
 Bradfield was convicted and died in prison.